Cloud Cost Management FAQ

 No tagging to enable accountability

-No review process for optimization recommendations
+No review process for optimisation recommendations

 What is cloud cost visibility and why does it matter?